 - vitamins and other supplements that are administered parenterally in hospital settings;

-- We also exclude exercise therapies, with the exception of mind-body exercise (e.g., tai chi, yoga) or exercise that is designed to prevent or treat mental or emotional problems (e.g., exercise for depression);
+- We also exclude physical therapy and exercise therapies, with the exception of mind-body exercise (e.g., tai chi, yoga) or exercise that is designed to prevent or treat mental or emotional problems (e.g., exercise for depression);

 - We exclude psychotherapy, with the exception of unconventional psychotherapies (e.g., Morita therapy); and